elmaxe/devops-tutorial/README.md

 Run `flake8 .` to see that flake8 is installed and runs on your code.
 Flake8 will probably give you some errors and warnings about the format of your code.

-If everything ran successfully you can push the code to your repo, and you are ready to go to the next step: creating a pipeline that does these things automatically for you.
+If everything runs successfully you can push the code to your repo, and you are ready to go to the next step: creating a pipeline that does these things automatically for you.

 > **Note:** If you have multiple Python version on your computer, you may run into problems when you run these commands.
 In that case, you need to specify which Python version you use when running the commands.
 This is done by instead running:
 > - `<python> -m pip install -r requirements.txt`